zainabmeerza/battleships/README.md

 Command-line application using python.</h2>

 <p>
-    The aim of the third project was to build a command-line application using python, that takes in input from the user and processes it.
+    The aim of the third project was to build a command-line application using python, that takes in an input from the user and processes it.
 This website is made for educational purposes only.
 </p>